Closet Storage Containers

 Boxes with tops or covers are terrific for storing seasonal items, protecting them from dust, moisture, light or pests.
 They stack easily on high shelves above hanging clothes and are a great way to use an area that can often be underused.
 Plastic boxes, clear boxes, cardboard boxes and wooden boxes protect while keeping the contents in easy reach.

-White Closet With Barn Doors
+Black & White Closet With Shoe Storage

 Vacuum storage bags are very popular, efficient and affordable.
 They are great for large seasonal items like sweaters, jackets and blankets and when space is at a premium they can be a terrific way to maximize it.
 The clear bags allow you to see what's inside and their vacuum seal protects clothes from moisture, dust and bugs.